Rape chant

 A rape chant is a type of chant made by members of a group that condones rape and sexual assault.
+Incidents have consisted of chanted or sung lyrics that disregard sexual consent and are condemned as normalizing rape culture.

 History

 Historically rape chants have been associated with the acceptance of violence against women.
 Rape chants relate to a sociological concept called rape culture.
 In the past chants have invoked violence against women, violence against children, paedophilia, political violence and even necrophilia.

-This topic is not covered widely in textbooks or academic literature but was explored at length in a The Agenda with Steve Paikin segment in 2013.
-Carleton University associate professor Rena Bivens, has stated that both men and women are complicit in the rape culture that leads to these chants.
-Furthermore, she says these chants normalize rape culture.
+Carleton University associate professor Rena Bivens stated that these chants normalize rape culture and that both men and women can be complicit.
+Roxanne Harde of the University of Alberta also contends that "sexist attitudes can become embedded in individual thinking so that chanting about rape can become normalized".
+The topic was explored at length in a The Agenda with Steve Paikin segment in 2013.

 Notable examples

 Africa

 Over 100 members of the youth wing of the ruling political party engaged in rape chants in Burundi in 2017.
 These chants were subsequently condemned by the United Nations.